Electronic Sound

 Ladytron: Biography

-Originating in Liverpool, the band, made up of Helen Marnie, Daniel Hunt, Mira Aroyo and Reuben Wu, earned two decades of acclaim by relentlessly pushing boundaries, carving out new sonic and conceptual space and refusing to abide by formula or trend.
+Originating in Liverpool, England, Ladytron have earned decades of acclaim since their foundation by relentlessly pushing boundaries, carving out new sonic and conceptual space, and refusing to abide by formula or trend.
+This journey has taken them to their much anticipated eighth studio album, now in production.

-At the beginning they were known for shows in unconventional spaces, such as disused banks and bowling alleys, and placed emphasis on countries and cities other than their own.
-Thus the group’s international recognition quickly grew – playing shows in places where few artists went at that time, such as China and Colombia.
+At the beginning they revelled in cute situationist mischief; opaque messages, matching uniforms, and live shows in unconventional spaces, such as a disused bank in East Berlin, or a bowling alley in a Paris Metro station.
+In addition, the group, already international in their makeup, placed more emphasis on countries and cities other than their own.
+Thus, the group’s worldwide recognition quickly grew — playing to audiences in places where few artists went at that time, such as China and Colombia.

-Along the way they twice took their primitive electronics to California’s Coachella Festival, on relentless tours across Europe, Asia, North and South America, and were invited to perform with artists such as Bjork, Nine Inch Nails, and for Brian Eno at the Sydney Opera House.
+Along the way they twice took their primitive electronics to more familiar territory, two visits to California’s Coachella Festival, on relentless tours across Europe, Asia, North and South America, and were invited to perform with artists such as Bjork, Nine Inch Nails, and for Brian Eno’scurated festival at the Sydney Opera House.
 Eno remarked in an interview, “Ladytron are, for me, the best of British pop music.
 They’re the kind of band that really only appears in Britain, with this funny mixture of eccentric art-school dicking around and dressing up, with a full awareness of what’s happening everywhere musically, which is kind of knitted together and woven into something quite new.”

-Their minimal lo-fi debut, 604 in 2001, and its successor, 2002’s synth-soaked Light & Magic, had Ladytron grouped with the so-called Electroclash wave, while 2005’s Witching Hour saw them break out and win over a whole new audience.
+Now made up of trio Helen Marnie, Daniel Hunt and Mira Aroyo, Ladytron’s origins were in lo-fi electronic pop, the original dreampop/shoegaze movement, catalysed by Liverpool’s DIY post-punk tradition, and under subliminal influence of the pervasive dance music culture in the city at that time.
+Made with then cheap and unfashionable electronic instruments which now fetch tens of thousands of dollars, their raw and minimal debut, 604 in 2001, was made in that improvised context.
+Its successor, 2002’s more refined and diverse Light&Magic, which was recorded in Manchester and Los Angeles, had Ladytron grouped with the new electro movement, and so-called Electroclash wave, while 2005’s Witching Hour saw them break out and win over a whole new audience.
 Pitchfork wrote: “Every quantum leap record has a quantum leap single, and in this case, it’s “Destroy Everything You Touch.”
 With a charging chorus and shivery production that sounds as equally indebted to shoegaze as it does synthpop, this is probably the most confident and menacing thing they’ve ever done.”
+2008’s harder, darker, Parisian-made Velocifero, saw them grow further with the iconic singles “Ghosts,” “Runaway” & “Tomorrow.”.
+Key to Ladytron’s individuality and creative progress was never responding to any contemporary movement, scene, or sound.